 Dentistry has evolved in the recent decades.
 The level of sophistication that we are approaching has changed the manner in which procedures are executed.
 This also applies to an upper wisdom tooth extraction in Edmonton.
-Let’s say your dentist concludes you need to extract your upper wisdom teeth.
+Let’s say our dentist concludes you need to extract your upper wisdom teeth.
 This could be because they have been impacted, they’ve developed in an unusual way, or that you have cavity or gum diseases.
 All of these reasons merit an extraction.
 You are probably thinking extraction of your molars would be extremely painful.
 But, that is not always the case.
-The difficulty of the extraction depends on several determinants.
+The difficulty of tooth extraction treatment depends on several determinants.
 Let us explore these and see what we find.

 The Difference in Bone Structure